-MPAS Application Portal for Fall 2019 - NOW OPEN
+MPAS Application Portal for Fall 2019 - CLOSED

 The MPAS admission requirements follow those described on the Faculty of Graduate Studies minimum requirements web page.